WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	_Save p12_

-	>**NOTE**: This tutorial creates a QuickstartPusher.p12 file.
+	>**Note**: This hands-on lab creates a QuickstartPusher.p12 file.
 Your file name and location might be different.

 1. Log on to the [Windows Azure Management Portal](https://manage.windowsazure.com/), click **Mobile Services**, and then click your app.